-Mulch feeds the soil.
-Organic mulches (as opposed to inorganic ones like glass, plastic, or rubber) will break down over time, adding nutrients and organic matter to your soil.
-The worms and microbes in the soil will break down organic mulches over time, which will result in healthier soil life.
+- Mulch feeds the soil.
+Organic mulches (as opposed to inorganic ones such as glass, plastic, or rubber) will break down over time, adding nutrients and organic matter to your soil.
+The worms and microbes in the soil will break down organic mulches, which will result in healthier soil life.

 Popular Types of Mulch

-The following mulches are all organic in nature, so they will nourish your soil while suppressing weeds and maintaining soil moisture.
+The following mulches are all organic, so they will nourish your soil while suppressing weeds and maintaining soil moisture.
 Each type has its strengths and weaknesses and will work better in some situations than in others.

 Shredded or chipped bark doesn't break down as readily, which means that it won't provide as much nutrition to your soil, but also doesn't need to be replenished as often.
 Some popular woods for mulch are cedar, pine, and cypress.
 Bark mulches work well in many settings but are especially useful around trees and shrubs and on pathways.

 Chopped leaves are plentiful and free if you have enough trees.
 They can be shredded by running over them a couple of times with a lawnmower or running them through a chipper/shredder.
-They work well on perennial beds, in vegetable gardens, and in mixed borders.
+They work well on perennial beds, in vegetable gardens, and mixed borders.
 They break down fairly quickly and provide plenty of nutrition to the soil.

 Straw is a popular choice for vegetable gardens as well as informal paths.
 It has a very utilitarian look, so it probably wouldn't work in perennial borders or foundation plantings.
 It breaks down fairly quickly.

 Cocoa hulls are the most expensive of the popular mulches, but the look it provides for your garden is well worth it.
 Cocoa hulls have a dark brown, Earth-like appearance, so you don't even notice the mulch.
-However, it has a tendency to develop mold in humid, wet weather.
+However, they tend to develop mold in humid, wet weather.
 This mold doesn't harm your plants or soil, but it is unsightly.

 Pine needles can be a bit acidic, so it's best to avoid using them near plants that don't tolerate acid soils very well.